w3c/wai-curricula/intro.md

     * Different ways of perception (people who are not able to perceive color, images, media content.
     * Different ways of operating with technology (input and output methods): people who do not use the mouse, the keyboard or the screen.
     * Different ways of understanding the web: how people may interact with user interfaces and information.
-    * Different ways  of using technology: how technologies can have distinct ways of interpreting web user interfaces.

 ##### Suggested teaching methods